inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 This workflow stands for all `static/` files:

-- if you add a new file, run `invenio-cli assets update -d`
+- if you add a new file, run `invenio-cli assets build -d`
-- if you modify `invenio.cfg`, re-run `invenio-cli run` (because `invenio.cfg` has been symlinked above, you don't need to run `assets update`)
+- if you modify `invenio.cfg`, re-run `invenio-cli run` (because `invenio.cfg` has been symlinked above, you don't need to run `assets build`)
 - if you modify a previously symlinked file, you don't need to do anything

 ## Change the colors

-You might also be wondering: *How do I change the colors so I can make my instance look like my institution's theme?*
+You might also be wondering: *How do I change the colors so I can make my instance adopt my institution's theme?*

 We are going to change the top header section in the frontpage to apply our custom background color.
 It's a good example of the workflow for when `assets/` files change.